justinww04/home-security-app/README.md

 working on adding hand motion tracking
-- worked on the core list of hand motions I’m going to work on the basics such as up, down, left, right
+- worked on the core list of hand motions I’m going to work on the basics such as up, down, left, right - will be adding more once these are functional

 pausing this for now —working on adding an agent to his to automate